MicroEJ/docs/Tutorials/trainingDebugTools.rst

 Intended Audience
 =================

-The audience for this document is for developers who want to learn about the tools available to debug embedded applications.
+This training is designed for developers who want to learn about the tools available for debugging embedded applications.

-In addition, the :ref:`tutorial_discover_embedded_debugging_techniques.use_case_1` is particularly relevant for Application Developers.
-Whereas the :ref:`tutorial_discover_embedded_debugging_techniques.use_case_2` is more relevant for VEE Port Developers.
+Specifically, :ref:`tutorial_discover_embedded_debugging_techniques.use_case_1` is particularly relevant for Application Developers, while :ref:`tutorial_discover_embedded_debugging_techniques.use_case_2` is more applicable to VEE Port Developers.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Good knowledge of the :ref:`overview` section.
+- A good understanding of the :ref:`overview` section.
-- Good knowledge of the :ref:`chapter-glossary`.
+- A basic knowledge of the :ref:`chapter-glossary`.
-- `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.
+- Access to the `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.

 Training Resources
 ==================